npm/npm/doc/npm.md

 	Put a special tag on link installs
 	Modify semver comparison slightly
 	add unpublish command
 	Use the "drain" event properly for uploads
+	Handle thrown errors

 ## SEE ALSO